Diamond & CBN Specifications

 Monocrystalline diamonds are composed of a single continuous crystal structure.
 This structure gives them sharp, blocky edges, resulting in an effective abrasive action.
 The distinct shape allows for precise cutting, grinding, and polishing, making monocrystalline diamonds ideal for applications requiring accuracy and a smooth finish.

-• Applications: Monocrystalline diamonds are typically used in general-purpose polishing, where a moderate to high level of abrasive action is required.
+• check icon Applications: Monocrystalline diamonds are typically used in general-purpose polishing, where a moderate to high level of abrasive action is required.
 They are suitable for a wide range of materials, including metals, ceramics, and composites.

 Characteristics of Monocrystalline Diamond